 DIVERSION WAS INITIATED TO BRING ABOUT A BEHAVIOR CHANGE THROUGH EDUCATION, AWARENESS, AND SERVICE.

-The Trumbull County Court Central sentences most of its probation cases to be assessed by a drug and alcohol or mental health counselor to determine if further assessment is required.
+The Trumbull County Central Court sentences most of its probation cases to be assessed by a drug and alcohol or mental health counselor to determine if further assessment is required.

-First time DUI offenders will be referred to a 72-hour Driver Intervention Program at various locations.
+DUI offenders will be referred to a 72-hour Driver Intervention Program at various locations.
 (See Probation Officer for further information.)
 Click here for the Drug and Alcohol or Mental Health approved Resources

 The program allows the individuals the ability to participate in a victim/offender panel that brings the offenders face-to-face with the consequences of drinking and driving.

 There are various approved non-profit organizations that will provide the defendant the opportunity to complete his/her community service work.
 The Probation Department can verify whether the location is acceptable for Community Service.
 If you have questions about the resources please call the Probation Department at 330-675-2284 or 330-675-2292.